 What are some common misconceptions about water intake?

-Some think they must drink a lot of water or need sports drinks.
-But, how much water you need varies by person.
+Some people think they must drink a lot of water or need sports drinks.
+But the amount of water one needs varies by person.

 How can I track my water intake effectively?